kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 The comments for <em>not</em> using it aligned with at least one of these three opinions:
 <blockquote class="content--blockquote-margin">
-"React and things like it lead to slow performance web apps."
+"React and things like it lead to slow performing web apps."
 </blockquote>

 <blockquote class="content--blockquote-margin">